michael-milette/moodle-filter_filtercodes/README.md

 * {markborder}{/markborder} : Surrounds text with a red dashed border.
 You can style this tag using CSS in your theme using a fc-markborder class (border and padding with !important to override).
 * {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 Must be enabled in FilterCodes settings.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
-* {fa/fas/far/fal fa-...} : Insert FontAwesome icon.
+* {fa/fas/fab/fa-solid/fa-brands fa-...} : Insert FontAwesome icon.
 Note: FontAwesome Font/CSS must be loaded as part of your theme.
+Supports FontAwesome 4.x and 6.0 included with Moodle.
+If you have the pro version installed, it the additional icons will be supported as well.
 * {glyphicon glyphicon-...} : Insert Glyphicons icon.
 Note: Glyphicons Font/CSS must be loaded as part of your theme.

 ### Contact Form templates